Capital of the French Riviera

 |Beautiful Nice on the shores of the Med!|

-Beautiful blue skies and a warm climate (15/21 degrees!) attracts visitors to Nice during the early months of the year as well as during the hot Summer months.
-It is an ideal time to experience its gentle lifestyle, culture and pictureresque beauty whilst absorbing some welcomed sunshine.
+Beautiful blue skies and a warm climate (15/21 degrees!) attracts visitors to Nice during the early months of year as well as during the hot Summer months.
+It is a ideal time to experience its gentle lifestyle, culture and pictureresque beauty whilst absorbing some welcomed sunshine.
 There are other plus points to consider when choosing an off season trip to Nice.

+There are so many restaurants and bars to choose from.
+Bistro d' Antoine, Old Town serves hearty local French food in a fresh modern bistro setting with a street terrace.
+At Lou Pilha Leva, an outdoor snack bar again in Old Town, with its communal picnic tables will serve anything from a Socca (a chick pea pancake), caramelised onion tart, to a tuna salad baguette.
 If you are a wine lover then discover a historic gem (25 minutes by bus away from the centre) in the hills behind Nice.
-Chateau de Cremat is one of France's smallest yet most prestigious wineries overlooking the sea.
+Chateau de Cremat is one of France's smallest yet most prestigious wineries wineries overlooking the sea.
 Visit the vineyards and the caves underneath the Chateau and take a tour of the cellars originally used by Roman soldiers to store their wine and oil in 14BC.
 Coco Chanels famous inter locking letter 'C's logo was inspired here at the Chateau and the copyright of the logo given to her as a gift back in the 1920's.